Jongy/Jongy.github.io/_posts/2020-05-15-gcc-assert-introspect-2.md

 Finally I [fixed it][decl_initial_fix] by using a `MODIFY_EXPR` to initialize the variable.

-When I told my friend @sapir about it "bug", he replied with this:
+When I told my friend @sapir about this "bug", he replied with this:

 <img src="/assets/img/runtime-compiler-errors.jpeg" width="400"/>